I never thought this could happen to me.

 We're always thinking up new adventures.

 Master of Science in Nursing, School of Nursing, University of Texas Health Science Center at Houston

 Advance Practice Registered Nurse.

-Board Certified Geriatric Nurse Practitioner, American Nurses Credentialing Center (ANCC).
+Board Certified Gerontological Nurse Practitioner, American Nurses Credentialing Center (ANCC).

 National Association for Continence, Project Advisory Council.

 Society of Urologic Nurses and Associates (SUNA), Task Force Writing Group, co-author “Advanced Practice Continence Nurse in Long Term Care: Scope and Standards of Practice.